Go0day/LANCE/README.md

 Build the environment and name it `llmfintune`.

-2. Prepare Data
+2. Prepare Data.

 Move the provided data and configuration files to their respective directories in LLaMA-Factory.

-3. Run DPO Fine-tuning, take NAML as an example.
+4. Run DPO Fine-tuning, take NAML as an example.
 ```bash
 source /home/XXXX/anaconda3/etc/profile.d/conda.sh
 conda activate llmfintune